 Getting some “me” time is hard enough back home, but don’t think that you get any when travelling with a mate or loved one.
 You are on top of each other 24/7.
 Although it can be the most amazing experience ever, it can also be quite challenging to manage emotions.
 Travelling alone provides you with plenty of me time to focus on you and you alone.
 Enjoy!

 9. Meet more people

-This is a well-know fact in the backpacking world: solo travellers meet loads more people than group travellers.
+This is a well-known fact in the backpacking world: solo travellers meet loads more people than group travellers.
 People can find it pretty intimidating approaching that “cute couple” or this “bunch of friends”, while a solo girl or guy relaxing in the lounge is much less threatening.
 For yourself, travelling alone will force you to approach other travellers yourself.
 Show off that new found confidence!
 Get more tips in 8 Ways to Meet People When Travelling Alone in New Zealand.

 10. Get to love yourself

 Travelling changes people.
 A few months into your trip you have that day when you self reflect on where you are at now compared to before your trip.
 You will love yourself for ticking all the boxes above and finally be that premium version of yourself.
 You did it!